eProsima/Fast-DDS-docs/docs/fastdds/xtypes/language_binding.rst

 |DynamicTypeBuilder::add_member| function for the respective supported values.
 The |MemberDescriptor-api| passed to the previous function must determine the enumeration literal name by using :code:`name` property.

 The underlying primitive type related to the enumeration is configured using |MemberDescriptor-api| :code:`type` property.
-This primitive type is determined when adding the first enumeration literal.
+As the primitive type is determined when adding the first enumeration literal, the remaining enumeration literals must be of the same primitive type to keep the enumeration type consistent.
+The underlying primitive type can also be forced by setting the |TypeDescriptor-api| :code:`literal_type` property.
-For the enumeration type to be consistent, the remaining enumeration literals must be of the same primitive type.
+If :code:`literal_type` is set and the first enumeration literal is not of the same type,
+|DynamicTypeBuilder::add_member| will fail when trying to add it.

-Additionally, the enumeration literal value might be set using |MemberDescriptor-api| :code:`default_value` property.
+Additionally, the enumeration literal value might be set using |MemberDescriptor-api| :code:`literal_value` property.
 The behavior is the same as setting the :code:`@value` :ref:`builtin annotation<builtin_annotations>`.
+The default literal of the enumeration type can be modified by setting the |MemberDescriptor-api|
+:code:`is_default_literal` property, which has the same behavior as annotating the member with :code:`@default_literal` :ref:`builtin annotation<builtin_annotations>`.

 As the enumeration type is basically a signed integer type which might take only some specific values defined with the enumeration literals, the corresponding DynamicData getters and setters are the ones corresponding to the underlying